nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - `view 2` returns the details of the second employee in the current list.

-<div markdown="span" class="alert alert-primary">:bulb:
+<div markdown="span" class="alert alert-info">:information_source:
   Note that an INDEX is different from an ID.
-More information about the difference in INDEX and ID can be found on the FAQ page.
+More information about the difference in INDEX and ID can be found on the [FAQ page](#faq).
 </div>

 #### Editing an employee: `edit`